ondrejkracmar/PSMicrosoftEntraID/src/README.md

 ﻿# Description

-Insert a useful description for the PSMicrosoftEntraID project here.
+Insert a useful description for the Powershell module PSMicrosoftEntraID project here.

 Remember, it's the first thing a visitor will see.